Science is just science until you make it do something.

 Traditional bonding methods – like mechanical fasteners, rivets, and welds – have always had their limitations.
 From vibration vulnerability to their inability to bond dissimilar materials, certain design concepts just weren’t possible.
 That is until 1980, when 3M unveiled 3M™ VHB™ Tape.

 This high strength, double-sided acrylic adhesive tape now helps bring the most imaginative buildings, vehicles, and displays to life.
-For example, it holds more than 6,100 steel panels on the on the Walt Disney Concert Hall in Los Angeles – weighing almost 900,000 pounds.
+For example, it holds more than 6,100 steel panels on the Walt Disney Concert Hall in Los Angeles – weighing almost 900,000 pounds.

 Be the first to know about new 3M technologies.

 From the original sandpaper to the cutting-edge repository of technologies we house today, we are building innovative solutions that will help put a brighter future within reach.